Salerio: Defeating the Clock in Post-Trade Processing – Your Imperative Solution in the Age of T+1 Settlement

 SureVu provides governance to reduce the risk of settlement discrepancies.
 Its intuitive interface empowers users to avoid settlement failure rather than manage it, enabling high levels of STP.

-Solving the problems By integrating Salerio or SureVu into the operational framework, organisations can easily address the root causes of previous system failures.
+By integrating Salerio or SureVu into the operational framework, organisations can easily address the root causes of previous system failures.

 Salerio’s technology addresses trade matching and processing issues, while SureVu helps firms avoid settlement failure as opposed to managing it after the fact.
 As part of a core middle office solution, these systems provide a comprehensive approach to trade management, fostering a resilient trade processing operation for sustainable growth when replacing dated solutions.